rasql/pygame-tutorial/docs/5_app/app.rst

 the font name or the font size changes::

     def set_font(self):
-        """Set the Font object from name and size.""" self.font = pygame.font.Font(self.fontname, self.fontsize)
+        """Set the font from its name and size.""" self.font = pygame.font.Font(self.fontname, self.fontsize)

 The text needs to be rendered into a surface object, an image.
 This needs to be